henry2004y/Ganymede/ulfwaves.md

 \frac{\partial^2}{\partial s^2}E_y + sE_y = 0.
 \]

 This is an Airy or Stokes differential equation[^airy] with the two principal solutions displayed below.
 The solution $Bi(s)$ is unphysical as it implies unlimited growth of $E_y$ behind the turning point at $s=0$.
 Thus $E_y(s) = Ai(s)$ is the required solution.
 The turning point actually is the point of total reflection of the wave field.
-Its apperaance can be understood on the following grounds.
+Its appearance can be understood on the following grounds.
 The fast mode dispersion relation is given by

 \[
 \frac{\omega^2}{k_x^2 + k_y^2 + k_z^2} = V_A^2,